 While many people go vegetarian with no issues, there is a risk of not getting adequate nutrition from your food if you are not aware of your vitamin levels.
-Many people who eat meat are also deficient in vital nutrients such as iron, vitamin B, zinc, and vitamin K. Understanding your body’s needs and giving it what it needs to function is a step to being a healthy vegetarian!
+Many people who eat meat are also deficient in vital nutrients such as iron, vitamin B, zinc, and vitamin K. One option to get all the nutrients would be to include supplements, such as vitamin k drops, in your diet.
+Understanding your body’s needs and giving it what it needs to function is a step to being a healthy vegetarian!

 Becoming a vegetarian is quite a lot to process all at once if you are someone that loves food and cooking.
 It is crucial to plan your meals for you to make sure you get enough nutrients.
 Fruits and vegetables are, after all, key to being healthy whether you eat meat or not.

 Try planning a week’s meals to ensure that you include nuts, seeds, fruit, leafy green vegetables, protein, and of course, the right amount of carbs.
 Some new vegetarians tend to live on peanut butter sandwiches or fries when starting.
 While you could live like that, it is not healthy in the long term, and you might end up feeling sickly and restricted.

 If you currently use protein shakes as part of your diet, you will want to find a powder that meets your new vegetarian guidelines.
 One such option is Gundry Proplant Complete, which will provide all of your protein needs in a plant-based formula.